 Weekends and holidays

 The Shiga Kogen resort areas are generally scheduled to be open from 8:30am until 4:30pm for daytime operations but there are some variations.

-Nighta operations for the 2018-2019 season in Shiga Kogen are planned as follows:
+Nighta operations for the 2019-2020 season in Shiga Kogen are planned at the following areas:

 * Only limited parts of the below resorts are floodlit and open for nighta. * Areas not mentioned are not open for night time operations. * Seperate lift tickets are required for nighta.